kuvaaa/test/README.md

 sudo npm install -g electron

-## start App
+## Start App

 elecron .

 ![screenshot](https://img-fotki.yandex.ru/get/68946/196117532.1/0_13090b_c4fc4dbf_orig.png)

-## connection.
+## Connection

-1 Run the application.
+ * Run the application.
-2 Configure it (specify the server on which I play, the account under which the application will run).
+ * Configure it (specify the server on which I play, the account under which the application will run).
-3 Add in your client minecraft new server: localhost:proxy_port (for example: localhost:25568).
+ * Add in your client minecraft new server: localhost:proxy_port (for example: localhost:25568).
-4 Connect to this server.
+ * Connect to this server.

 You will be redirected to the server specified in the application settings under the account specified in the application settings.

-## technical dependencies
+## Technical dependencies

 The app is a Packed site, and contains a web server (port 8080) and websocket server (port 8081).
 Also, the application opens the ports specified in the settings (proxy port and port radar if enabled).

-## it is important
+## It is important

 To see the app interface is also possible via a web interface at the address YOU_IP:8080.
 If your ports 8080 and 8081 are available from the Internet, anyone can go to the interface of the bot at the address YOU_INTERNET_IP:8080.
 This can lead to theft of credentials for your minecraft account.